edoajg/wavecalcs/README.md

 Time: Timestamp or sample index.

 PhaseA/B/C: Instantaneous voltage or current values.

 🤝 Contributions
 Contributions are welcome.
 If you wish to improve the efficiency of the FFT algorithm, add visualizations with Matplotlib, or implement new unbalance standards (IEEE/IEC), please feel free to open a Pull Request.

-📝 License
-This project is available under the MIT license.
-See the LICENSE file for more details.